davidderaedt/appcache-gen/README.md

-brackets appcache generator
+Brackets appcache generator
 =================

 A brackets extension made to generate a simple cache manifest.

-To install, place in ```brackets/src/extensions/user``` folder.
+To install, place the folder in ```brackets/src/extensions/user``` folder.

 Usage
 =====